River Water Protection Filter | Filtra-Systems

 The Sam Livingston Fish Hatchery raises approximately 3 million fish per year and discharges 4700 gallons per day of plant wastewater, which contains fish waste, fish food, and other suspended solids into the Bow River.

-The Filtra-Systems STiR filter underwent a 3-week evaluation to determine if a production scale aquaculture filter unit can reduce the daily Total Suspend Solids (TSS) load below the present limit of 22 kg/day.
-A single STiR filter was able to reduce daily TSS in the waste stream by a factor of 10.
-This meets the waste discharge requirements of the hatchery, and also protects the river from pollution.
-With this river water filter the Bow River is now protected during all four seasons, as well as during extreme weather.
+The Filtra-Systems STiR filter underwent a 3-week evaluation to determine if a production scale filtration unit can reduce the daily Total Suspend Solids (TSS) load below the present limit of 22 kg/day.

 The Filtra-Systems STiR filter employs a dynamic backwashing method (self cleaning, minimized waste volume), which is achieved through its proprietary regeneration assembly.
 This allows it to provide extremely clean water, a main reason for implementation.